Falun Gong: 1996–1999

 Falun Gong's departure from the state-run CQRS corresponded to a wider shift in the government's attitudes towards qigong practices.
 As qigong's detractors in government grew more influential, authorities began attempting to rein in the growth and influence of these groups, some of which had amassed tens of millions of followers.
 In the mid-1990s the state-run media began publishing articles critical of qigong.

 Falun Gong was initially shielded from the mounting criticism, but following its withdrawal from the CQRS in March 1996, it lost this protection.
 On 17 June 1996, the Guangming Daily, an influential state-run newspaper, published a polemic against Falun Gong in which its central text, Zhuan Falun, was described as an example of "feudal superstition".
 The author wrote that the history of humanity is a "struggle between science and superstition", and called on Chinese publishers not to print "pseudo-scientific books of the swindlers".
 The article was followed by at least twenty more in newspapers nationwide.
-Soon after, on 24 July, the Central Propaganda Department banned all publication of Falun Gong books (though the ban was not consistently enforced).
+Soon after, on 24 July, the CCP's Central Propaganda Department banned all publication of Falun Gong books (though the ban was not consistently enforced).
 The state-administered Buddhist Association of China also began issuing criticisms of Falun Gong, urging lay Buddhists not to take up the practice.

-The events were an important challenge to Falun Gong, and one that practitioners did not take lightly.
+The criticisms of Falun Gong were part of a larger movement opposing qigong organizations in the state-run media.
+Falun Gong was not the only target of the media criticism, nor the only group to protest, but it was the most mobilized and steadfast response.
 Thousands of Falun Gong followers wrote to Guangming Daily and to the CQRS to complain against the measures, claiming that they violated Hu Yaobang's 1982 'Triple No' directive, which prohibited the media from either encouraging or criticizing qigong practices.
 In other instances, Falun Gong practitioners staged peaceful demonstrations outside media or local government offices to request retractions of perceived unfair coverage.

-The polemics against Falun Gong were part of a larger movement opposing qigong organizations in the state-run media.
-Although Falun Gong was not the only target of the media criticism, nor the only group to protest, theirs was the most mobilized and steadfast response.
 Many of Falun Gong's protests against negative media portrayals were successful, resulting in the retraction of several newspaper stories critical of the practice.
 This contributed to practitioners' belief that the media claims against them were false or exaggerated, and that their stance was justified.